Also known as: CVA, stroke

 What are cerebrovascular accidents?

-The commonest types of Stroke in children are when the blood flow to the brain is interrupted due to a blood vessel rupturing (hemorrhagic stroke) or a blockage occurs - 2 types; when an artery is blocked it's called an arterial ischemic stroke (AIS) and when a vein is blocked, it is called a cerebral sinovenous thrombosis (CSVT).
-Stroke is not uncommon in children occurring particularly before and immediately after birth (perinatal period) to 1month of age, and, between 1-18 years of age.
+The most common types of strokes in children are when the blood flow to the brain is interrupted due to a blood vessel rupturing (hemorrhagic stroke) or a blockage occurs - 2 types; when an artery is blocked it's called an arterial ischemic stroke (AIS) and when a vein is blocked, it is called a cerebral sinovenous thrombosis (CSVT).
+Stroke is not uncommon in children occurring particularly before and immediately after birth (perinatal period) until 1 month of age, and, between 1-18 years of age.